inshra12/ATLAS-GO-Dynamics/README.md

 ## How to Run

 1. Clone the repository to your computer.
-2. Install the needed Python libraries.
+2. Run the feature extraction and splitting script inside the `src/` folder to process the raw data.
-3. Run the main training script inside the `src` folder.
+3. Run the main training script to train the models.